oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 # Manual for Building Verse

 1,000,000 OAS is required to validate the Verse-Layer node.
-It have 180days lockup on first deployment for a builder wallet.
+It has a 180days lockup on the first deployment for a builder wallet.
-But on Testnet, it's free, You can try Verse Testnet with [faucet](https://faucet.testnet.oasys.games)(10OAS is sufficient to deploy contract) and build Verse-Layer node.
+But on Testnet, it's free; You can try Verse Testnet with [Faucet](https://faucet.testnet.oasys.games)(10OAS is sufficient to deploy contract) and build Verse-Layer node.

-If you want to test deploying contracts and executing transactions on Verse, please use [SAND Verse](/docs/verse-developer/how-to-build-verse/1-6-sandverse).
+If you want to test deploying contracts and execute transactions on Verse, please use [SAND Verse](/docs/verse-developer/how-to-build-verse/1-6-sandverse).

 ## Validator Build Steps

 ![verse build](/img/docs/techdocs/verse/versebuild.png)

-For more detailed information about [Verse Architecture](/docs/architecture/verse-layer/1-1-verse-layer),you can see before deploying verse.
+For more detailed information about [Verse Architecture](/docs/architecture/verse-layer/1-1-verse-layer), you can see it before deploying Verse.

 ## 1. Requirements